dmskr/open.naggybot/tasks.md

 - [ ] Add CSS lint to the hinting
 - [ ] Add JSHint to the linting

+Tomorrow:
+  - [ ] Advanced logging
   - [ ] Set GitHub status for specific pull request